Hell Comes to Frogtown: Production

 After director Donald G. Jackson's $70,000 Roller Blade direct-to-video film proved a success, New World Pictures approached Jackson asking him if he had any other viable concepts for another direct-to-video project.
 Jackson presented New World with a script he had written with Randall Frakes titled Hell Comes to Frogtown describing the concept as The Road Warrior meets Planet of the Apes and after responding positively to the pitch initially agreed to finance the film as a non-union $150,000 production.
 New World then decided they wanted a name attached to the project which led to original Spangle actress, Suzanne Solari, recast in a smaller role and given the option of Sybil Danning or Sandahl Bergman as potential choices with Jackson ultimately choosing Bergman.
 With the casting of Bergman this meant the film had to be cast with other SAG actors raising the budget to $500,000 and was moved from New World's direct-to-video division to their feature division.
 Once the project moved to the feature division, executives expressed skepticism that the film's action and stunt sequences could be achieved for $500,000 and increased the budget again to between $750,000 and $1 million.

 Due to Jackson's experience with smaller scale projects and New World liking the project, they allowed Jackson to stay on as director only if he'd agree to co-direct with R. J. Kizer, an editor for New World who had directed the American sequences of Godzilla 1985, New World's re-edit of The Return of Godzilla.
 While Jackson wasn't happy to lose control of the project he ultimately accepted the condition as he felt it was a better career move.
 Once in production Jackson experienced conflicts not only with Kizer but also the art director, who had been hired because he was a friend of one of the New World executives, as Jackson would often need to change the set dressing to make it look better in camera as Jackson was also performing cinematographer duties which led to executives filling that position with someone who was more agreeable to the art director.
 Throughout the production producer Neal Nordlinger and R. J. Kizer deviated from and cut the script repeatedly and even fired Randall Frakes after he insisted the script be filmed as written.
 Despite New World's initial intentions of giving the film a theatrical release, upon reviewing the final cut it was decided to give the film a direct-to-video release.

 The frog effects were designed by Steve Wang.

+Release

+The film was released in Texas in January 1988.
+It was released on home video by New World Video on June 21, 1988.